recallnet/trading-simulator/README.md

 - Competition management with leaderboards
 - Comprehensive API for trading and account management
 - Rate limiting and security features
+- **NEW: Chain Override Feature** - Specify the exact chain for EVM tokens to reduce API response times from seconds to milliseconds

 ## Current Development Status